Wedding & lifestyle

-After we received so much positive feedback for our first article about The Best 15 Wedding Venues on Lake Atitlan, we decided to create a list of the best wedding venues in Antigua Guatemala.
+After receiving so much positive feedback for our first article about The Best 15 Wedding Venues on Lake Atitlan.
+We decided to do the best wedding venues for Antigua Guatemala!
 Antigua is such a beautiful and unique place to get married.
 Antigua is full of colorful streets and vistas of looming volcano peaks.
 This quaint and quiet town is now starting to be recognized as an up-and-coming location for destination weddings.

 So if you still haven’t decided on a wedding venue, definitely keep reading.
 This list is the ultimate resource to help you find the best wedding venues in Antigua Guatemala.

 ~ First Things First ~

-Our biggest piece of advice for getting married in Antigua is to hire a wedding planner — this goes especially for couples who are planning a wedding from abroad.
-Having someone who knows the details of booking certain venues, their policies and whether they work for your budget will save you a lot of time and headaches.
-If you need recommendations for wedding planners, shoot us an email and we will send you a list of the best wedding planners in Guatemala.
+Our biggest piece of advice for getting married in Antigua is to hire a wedding planner.
+Especially for couples who are planning from abroad.
+Having someone who knows the details of booking certain venues.
+Their policies and whether they work for your budget will save you a lot of time and headaches.
+If you need recommendations for wedding planners, shoot us an email and we will send you a list.

-All the photos in this list were taken by us.
+We took all the photos in this list.
 We have covered weddings in all the venues listed.
-If you want to see more photos of a particular place, please send us an email and we will happily send you a full wedding gallery.
+If you want to see more photos of a particular place, please send us an email.
+We will happily send you a full wedding gallery.